National 3 Peaks Challenge

 Join the Best Trekking Team For Ages and support us on our mission to end loneliness and isolation for older people living across the UK.

 To learn more about how your fundraising will help to change lives and connect our older generation in communities that care, please visit our Your Impact page.

 Book your place on this memorable adventure by visiting the Charity Challenge website and selecting MHA as your chosen charity.

 The National 3 Peaks Challenge takes in the dizzy heights of Ben Nevis, Scafell Pike and Snowdon.

-The group will meet at Manchester Piccadilly Station before boarding the minibus to Ben Nevis, the beginning of your challenge!
+We will meet at Manchester Piccadilly Station before boarding the minibus to Ben Nevis, the beginning of your challenge!